Phrosten/ProjectEuler/README.md

 ## Structure

-The directory "Problems" contains all problems that I have solved.
-In the folders you will find subdirectories for the programming languages.
+The directory "Problems" contains all problems that I have solved so far.
+Inside the folders you will find subdirectories for each programming language.

-Each solution directory consists of a dev.org file that contains the problem description, solution code as well as the code result.
+Each solution directory consists of a dev.org file that contains the problem description and solution code.
 This org file is to be used with emacs.

 ## Programming Languages